 Give them sunlight

-The seedlings require plenty of sunlight to grow properly.
+What’s the required amount of sunlight for growing tomatoes?
+Plenty.
+The seedlings need much of it to grow properly.
 Natural light for at least six hours per day or fluorescent light for around 10 hours a day will make your tomato seedlings healthier.
 Also, when transplanting, you should make sure you choose a sunny part of the garden, as tomatoes do well in the sun.

 Prepare the soil